Get the app in the App Store and on Google Play!

 LARGE FIRE: Flood fire area with water from a distance.
 Do not move cargo or vehicle if cargo has been exposed to heat.
 If it can be done safely, move undamaged containers away from the area around the fire.
 Do not get water inside containers: a violent reaction may occur.

-FIRE INVOLVING TANKS OR CAR/TRAILER LOADS: Cool containers with flooding quantities of water until well after fire is out.
+FIRE INVOLVING TANKS, RAIL TANK CARS OR HIGHWAY TANKS: Cool containers with flooding quantities of water until well after fire is out.
 Dike runoff from fire control for later disposal.
-ALWAYS stay away from tanks engulfed in fire.
+ALWAYS stay away from tanks in direct contact with flames.
 For massive fire, use unmanned master stream devices or monitor nozzles; if this is impossible, withdraw from area and let fire burn.
-(ERG, 2020)
+(ERG, 2024)

 Non-Fire Response